-DIY Sea Monkey Kit.
-I was always facinated with these little creatures when I was little.
+DIY Sea Monkey Kit: I was always fascinated with these little creatures when I was little.
 I loved them.
 But, I didn’t like the little plastic containers they came in.
 For some reason I never actually thought about putting the sea monkey’s in a different jar… why not?
 Do these plastic containers have some sort of special power? no. SO, we have the DIY Sea Monkey Kit.
 I just found a little glass container at the thrift store for $2.
 So much lovelier.

 I started my little sea monkey town back in February.
 AND, I’m proud to say my monkey’s are still alive.
 Hee.
 What are sea monkey’s?
 Well, they’re little brine shrimp.
 Or, “Shimp” as Ruari calls them.
 She enjoys them too and loves to watch them.

 What you’ll need: